ory/kratos/docs/docs/cli/kratos-courier-watch.md

 ### SEE ALSO

-- [kratos courier](kratos-courier) - Commands related to the ORY Kratos message courier
+- [kratos courier](kratos-courier) - Commands related to the Ory Kratos message courier